pe3zx/my-infosec-awesome/README.md

 ### Exploits

-*Interesting exploits.
+*Interesting exploits and PoC code.
 For research purpose only*

 <table>
     <tr>